woj-ciech/nadesrau/README.md

 ```
 pip install -r requirements.txt
 ```
-Fill in API keys for Twitter and credentials for Instagram
+Fill in API keys for Twitter and credentials for Instagram in lines 33-39

 # Usage
 ```